 ensure True -- a boolean condition goes here

 ensurelimits the values on parameters that can be passed to the contract: the contract can only be created if the boolean condition is true.

 key (exampleParty, exampleParam) : (Party, Text) maintainer (exampleFunction key)

-This feature lets you specify a “key” that you can use to uniquely identify an instance of this contract template.
+This feature lets you specify a “key” that you can use to uniquely identify this contract as an instance of this template.

 If you specify a

 maintainer.
 This is a